Preimplantation Genetic Diagnosis

 Depending on the need, there are various types of PGD/S available.
 While FISH (Fluorescent In-Situ Hybridization) based PGD/S has been the standard in PGD/S in the past, only a fraction (up to 12) of the chromosomes can be looked at with this technology.
-Reliability and accuracy of these tests has been the subject of major controversy which has recently limited the usefulness and application of FISH based testing.
+Reliability and accuracy of these tests have been the subject of major controversy which has recently limited the usefulness and application of FISH based testing.

 Micro Array technology is a cutting edge approach that allows screening of all 23 pairs of Chromosomes.
 This technology may be accomplished by using Single Nucleotide Polymorphisms (SNP) or Array Comparative Genomic Hybridization (aCGH).
 These technologies use a molecular approach to determine chromosomal normality (euploidy).
 La Jolla IVF participated in the development of the first routinely available Array based PGD/S. The biopsy technique remains the same, regardless of the molecular approach applied.
 We are now offering Day 5 blastocyst biopsy with fresh Day 6 embryo transfer, a new approach that was recently recognized at the 2011 American Society of Reproductive Medicine’s national meeting as a significant advancement in PGD/S technology.